 Alice tensed and exchanged a look with Gabrielle as Olive flashed into her mind.

 “By the silence, I’m assuming yes.
 That is exactly how that Manipulator can influence living things with ease.
 It’s something only a saint candidate can do.”
-Theta ignited a v-cig from his pocket and took a drag.
+Theta ignited his v-cig from his pocket again and took a drag.
 “You all have conducting licenses meaning you understand vitae theory basics—or at least what you believe to be the basics—correct?”

 “I would hope so,” Gabrielle replied.